What Is 30k In Miles

 Cost Considerations at 30,000 Miles

 The cost of maintaining your vehicle at the 30,000-mile mark will vary depending on the specific services required and the prices charged by your mechanic or dealership.
-However, it's wise to budget for these maintenance tasks.
+Even so, it's wise to budget for these maintenance tasks.
 Proactive maintenance is often cheaper than dealing with major repairs caused by neglecting routine upkeep.

 Frequently Asked Questions (FAQ)